We’ve had so many questions about what we think about our new IKEA KIVIK sofa, and I wanted to do a thorough review here for you today!

 If you’ve ever bought an IKEA couch, you’ll know that it does not come pre-assembled like many sofas do.
 As with most stuff from IKEA, you get to do it aaaaall yourself.

-We find it very comfortable.
+We find it very comfortable, yes!

 As with most couches, when it first comes out of the box it will be on the firm side – it’ll take a few weeks for things to soften up and get really cozy.
 But, we spend a lot of time lounging on this couch and have absolutely zero complaints.
 The cushions are all made with memory foam so it quickly adapts to your body and is very supportive.
-There have been many nights that I’ve almost ended up just sleeping there because I was too comfortable to move!

 I love that we can easily fit 6 (or more) grown adults on our sofa and no one feels squished.
-I love that the arms are nice and low and wide so people can comfortable rest an arm, a head, or even a drink on it.
+I also love that the arms are nice and low and wide so people can comfortable rest an arm, a head, or even a drink on it.

 Yes, yes, yes!!!!